 That Laws Are Often Politicized

 Drug and alcohol laws don’t make a lot of sense.
 They have been politicized over the years to the point where infractions don’t mix with punishments, and regulations don’t mix with what makes sense from a health perspective.
-So even if kids are reasonable about their attitudes toward drugs and alcohol, that doesn’t mean that the law will necessarily follow by these rational guidelines.
+For example, many countries are still debating the legal status of cannabis as medicine and recreation; some countries such as Canada have completely legalized the plant in its many forms and even have online dispensaries like pot cargo, while other countries have often confusing regulations regarding consumption, possession, selling, etc. So even if kids are reasonable about their attitudes toward drugs and alcohol, that doesn’t mean that the law will necessarily follow by these rational guidelines.

 That Television Isn’t Real